-The program titles and CFDA numbers were obtained from the federal or pass-through grantor or the 2004 Catalog of Federal Domestic Assistance.
-When no CFDA number had been assigned to a program, the two-digit federal agency identifier, a period, and the federal contract number were used.
+The program titles and CFDA numbers were obtained from the federal or pass-through grantor or the 2005 Catalog of Federal Domestic Assistance.
 When there was no federal contract number, the two-digit federal agency identifier, a period, and the word "unknown" were used.